Currently: Associate Professor in Ocean Exploration & Public Engagement, University of Southampton

 "The talks have worked for all cohorts and left them with a sense of awe and wonder; we could not rate this experience more highly!" - teacher feedback, Thomas Hardye School, 2013

 "Excellent talk by Jon Copley at Bristol Wallace conference.
 Hot vents on ocean floor as islands.
 Wallace would've loved it." - Richard Dawkins (@RichardDawkins), 24 Aug 2013

 SCIENCE COMMUNICATION EXPERIENCE:

-* Scientific Consultant for BBC Natural History Unit "Blue Planet 2" series, in production for 2017 broadcast
+* Scientific Consultant for BBC Natural History Unit "Blue Planet II" series

 * Contributor to TV documentaries for BBC, National Geographic, Discovery Channel